MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/setup-wizard.md

 ---
-title: Set up SharePoint and OneDrive in Microsoft 365 with a wizard ms.date: 06/23/2023 ms.reviewer: salarson ms.author: mikeplum
+title: Set up SharePoint and OneDrive in Microsoft 365 with a step-by-step guide ms.date: 06/23/2023 ms.reviewer: salarson ms.author: mikeplum